How do we transform our painful experiences into a source of strength?

 Coming Undone and Slowly Recreating Myself

-Everything came crashing down when I was 19.
-Having taken my perfectionism to an extreme, my body was a tangle of tension.
+My body was a tangle of tension.
 The stress of always running from my past left me with shoulders like a rock, a neck in constant pain, and hands that could no longer perform.
-I was a piano major who could no longer play piano.
+“Tendonitis,” the experts proclaimed.
+Suddenly I was a piano major who could no longer play piano.
 I was a straight-A college student who could no longer type an essay.
 If I wasn't perfect, who was I?

 I sat on the hard, black piano bench in one of the music building practice rooms, praying no one would peak through the square window to see if it was occupied.
 I stared at my palms, willing them to just work.
 But all I got was more pain.
-As my chest began to heave, my sobs melted into the cacophony of sounds from the trumpets, cellos, drums and pianos from neighboring practice rooms.
-My whole life I had felt fragile, and now I had been pushed over the edge.
+As my chest began to heave, my sobs melted into the cacophony of bellowing trumpets, cellos, drums and pianos from neighboring practice rooms.
+I had always felt fragile, and now I had been pushed over the edge.
 I was left broken, crumpled, hunched over the piano keys.

 As my pain increased with each day, I spiraled into depression and despair.
 I felt myself unraveling.